Editor’s note: If you’re looking for information on a newer Acura MDX, we’ve published an updated review: 2019 Acura MDX Review.

 The 2015 Acura MDX is a luxury SUV envied across the globe for its superior quality, excellent value and family-friendly cabin.
 Of course, what separates the MDX from lesser 7-passenger SUVs is the Acura pedigree, which offers luxury amenities galore.
 The MDX may have many rivals in the luxury and near-luxury fields, but few can match the MDX’s combination of luxury, power, price, and most importantly, owner loyalty.

-In the MDX, Acura gets just about everything important to an SUV owner right and then caps it off with impressive safety and crash-test scores, along with a third-row seat that's actually capable of seating two adults.
-Acura also has a knack for making straightforward systems that seem maddeningly complex in other brands -- one more reason why so many customers come back to Acura showrooms time after time.
+In the MDX, Acura gets just about everything important to an SUV owner right and then caps it off with impressive safety and crash-test scores, along with a third-row seat that’s actually capable of seating two adults.
+Acura also has a knack for making straightforward systems that seem maddeningly complex in other brands — one more reason why so many customers come back to Acura showrooms time after time.
+See the 2015 Acura MDX models for sale near you

 What’s New for 2015?